oscovida/oscovida/README.md

   cases and deaths, it seems that indeed the previous data points were under reporting.

-  New predictions based on the data of 12 February, and some data points around 22 Jan.
+  New predictions based on the data of 12 February and later, and some data points around 22 Jan.

 ## Infections

 ![Infection data](figures/infections-with-model-fit.svg)

-The model doesn't fit the data very well anymore.
-(Fit was good until ~6 Feb)

 ![Infections daily change](figures/new-infections.svg)

-The model fits the data pretty well.

 ## Deaths